OlekSt/Hit-the-Slopes/README.md

 ### STRUCTURE

+**This is planned structure.
+Some features or their position on the website were changed during the project implementation due to optimization of either the website's functionality or development process.**

 - The main screen will have a background image and a slogan: "Let’s Team Up & Hit the Slopes", plus two buttons: Sign Up & Sign In

 - Sing Up screen: